 Calendar Planning

-Once per year (as a minimum) at the June Leadership meeting, the calendar for the following calendar year shall be planned.
+Once per year (as a minimum) at the June PLC meeting, the calendar for the following calendar year shall be planned.
 Once planned and approved by the Scoutmaster, the Scribe shall forward the new calendar to the Parent Committee.

 NEEDSWORK: We haven’t been doing this, because it resulted in very poorly planned calendars.
 Should we resume?
 Should this paragraph change?
+Perhaps quarterly planning meetings, to plan the upcoming quarter?
+For instance, a meeting in January might plan April through June.
+Another scheme, used in the past, was to have an annual planning meeting in June and then an interim meeting in December to revise the second six months.
+It seems like any long-range planning meeting needs to be planning in advance - that is, the scope of the plan should start no less than a month or two after the meeting.

+Voting

+Although all Scouts are encouraged to attend PLC meetings and share their ideas about activities or troop operations, only formal leaders participate in votes.

+NEEDSWORK: Voting procedure.
+Suggest PLs vote and SPL breaks ties.

 Patrol Meetings

 A patrol may meet outside of normal troop meetings at the discretion of the Patrol Leader.
 These patrol meetings may be used to get extra time to plan or coordinate outings and activities or for any other troop-related purpose.
-If the meeting is not at the home of a Scout, a Tour Permit may be required and the meeting must first be coordinated with and approved by the Scoutmaster.
+If the meeting is not at the home of a Scout, a Tour and Activity Plan may be required and the meeting must first be coordinated with and approved by the Scoutmaster.

 Troop Organization